What Does It Mean To Outsource Order Fulfillment, And When Should You Do It?

 Outsourcing order fulfillment processes to a third-party logistics (3PL) company means they handle the following services on your behalf using their infrastructure, workforce, and technology:

-- Picking: Retrieving the item(s) from their spot in the 3PL’s warehouse as soon as an order is placed on your website
+- Picking: Following a pick list and retrieving the item(s) from their spot in the 3PL’s warehouse as soon as an order is placed on your website

 - Packing: Packaging all items in the order using the appropriate box or poly mailer and packing materials, then adding the shipping label to the package

 - Shipping: Scheduling shipping carriers to pick up packages from the 3PL’s facility to be sent to your customers along with electronic order tracking information